 Help and Hope from a Coach

-First and foremost, the coach is an objective partner, not a significant other or relative who is unable or too frustrated to support you fully.
-Using a coach enables you to bring focus, clarity, and confidence to the career change process.
+First and foremost, the coach is an objective partner, not a significant other or relative who is too frustrated to support you in the way you need.

 I’m Lindsey Honari, an executive and career coach who works with executives and upper-level managers who are ready to make a midlife career change with less stress and shorten the career transition period.
 If you would like to explore working with me, you can call me at 713-252-1921 or schedule a private 30-minute consultation with me.